 Introduction to Permissions

 In Oxide, permissions play a crucial role in server management, allowing server administrators to fine-tune who can do what on their server.
-While you can execute some commands regardless of your permissions (like Oxide's version check), many commands - particularly those introduced by plugins - require you to have specific permissions assigned.
+Permissions allows server owners to give players unique abilities and benefits on their servers.

 Understanding Permissions